 "Ok."
 That second doctor clearly didn't know anything.

-"We're going to send you to the hospital for another ultrasound.
-Do you want me to call your husband?"
 I was already leaning over the side of the table to grab my phone from my coat on the floor.
 I made the call for Brandon to come pick me up right away.
 I was a little worried, but since that second incompetent doctor had been involved, I was sure the ultrasound tech would find our baby's heartbeat right away.
 Just like three weeks before.
 The hospital's machines were better than that second doctor's machines.
 I was worried.

 Brandon drove around the block and parked at the hospital.
 He held my hand as we walked over the icy parking lot and checked in.
 He waited as I went to the bathroom to confirm that everything was fine (instead I stared into the mirror at a face I had never seen before).
 He brought me tissues and held me as we waited to be registered.
 I was worried.